topStrip1

 • You’re depressed: Holiday depression is a real thing.
 In addition to the stress, the Holidays bring about old, unwanted memories or hopes.
 Family conflict may be triggering.
 The constant reminder to “be happy” during the Holidays can produce the opposite effect.

-• You’re stressed!: Holiday stress is such a common experience that it has its own term.
+• You’re stressed!Holiday stress is such a common experience that it has its own term.
 Holiday stress is no joke.
-Between managing family conflicts, buying gifts, managing expectations, and the countless parties and get-togethers the last two months of the year bring, there’s no wonder why you’re feeling more stressed and overwhelmed than usual.
+Between managing family conflicts, buying gifts, managing expectations, and the countless parties and get-togethers the last two months of the year bring, it’s no wonder you’re feeling more stressed and overwhelmed than usual.

-• You have SAD: Seasonal Affective Disorder affects around 5% of the U.S. population, more so in wintery, cloudy states.
-SAD peaks around December and January, when the nights are the longest and we see the least amount of sunshine.
+• You have SADSeasonal Affective Disorder affects around 5% of the U.S. population, more so in wintery, cloudy states.
+SAD peaks around December and January, when the nights are the longest, and we see the least amount of sunshine.
 If you’ve had a case of the holiday blues, it may be because you have seasonal depression.

 These are just a few reasons your mental health may struggle this holiday season; they are far from the only ones.
-If you’re struggling with holiday depression, holiday stress, or any other mixed emotions during this season, read on to learn how you can manage your mental health.

 There is a lot out of our control during the holidays.
 What happened in the past, how others act, the weather, and what’s coming in our future are all out of our hands.
 How, then, can you manage your mental health when everything feels chaotic?
 Here are some tips:

-• Set healthy boundaries: There’s a lot of people and things vying for your attention during the holidays.
+• Set healthy boundaries: There are a lot of people and things vying for your attention during the holidays.
 Work, family, friends, your wallet.
 Set boundaries with the people and things in your life.
 You don’t have to go to every holiday party or buy a gift for every coworker.
 Learn how to set healthy boundaries and hold yourself accountable to the boundaries you set.

-• Don’t neglect your physical health: Yes, those cookies and alcoholic beverages are almost as tempting as the cold, snowy weather is discouraging to your exercise regime, but try to maintain good physical health during the holidays.
+• Don’t neglect your physical health: Yes, those cookies and alcoholic beverages are almost as tempting as the cold, snowy weather is discouraging to your exercise regimen, but try to maintain good physical health during the holidays.
 You should treat yourself, but don’t forget to exercise, eat something healthy, drink plenty of water, and sleep well.

 • Get outside, especially when it’s sunny: Sunlight has a mood-boosting effect, so don’t let a sunny day pass you by!
 Get outside, invite a friend, exercise, or simply soak in the rays.